A5H73Y/Parkour/docs/tutorials/parkour-config.md

   OnSetPlayerParkourLevel:
     UpdateParkourRank: true

-  # When the Player takes Void damage, should the Player be teleported to the closest Lobby
+  # When the Player takes Void damage, should the Player be teleported to the closest Lobby when not on a Course
   OnVoid:
     TeleportToLobby: false

 # Each Parkour compatible plugin config
 Plugin:
+  # BountifulAPI is required for titles and action bar messages on servers before 1.11
   BountifulAPI:
     Enabled: true
+  # Vault is required to use economy functionality
   Vault:
     Enabled: true
+  # Allows Parkour to offer external placeholders, also allows using placeholderapi values in multiple places
   PlaceholderAPI:
     Enabled: true
     # How many seconds should database results be cached for